Brought to you by Aspen

 - Mussels, sardines and herring3d

-People that suffer from chronic gout can be prescribed treatment – called urate-lowering therapy (ULT) – which lowers the uric acid level in the blood and keeps it below 6 mg/dL (or lower).2h,3k
+People that suffer from chronic gout may be prescribed treatment – called Urate-Lowering Therapy (ULT) – which lowers the uric acid level in the blood.
+Lowering uric acid to less than 6 mg / dL is needed to prevent deposits of uric acid.
+2h,3k

 The benefits of this daily urate-lowering therapy are not only seen in long-term control of flare-ups but also in the prevention of chronic damage to the kidneys and joints.5b,c